-Oxford • London (day trip) • Barcelona • Florence • Rome • Crete • Athens • Hanoi • Ha Long Bay • Ho Chi Minh City • Siem Reap • Luang Prabang • Chiang Rai • Ko Lanta • Ayutthaya
+Oxford • London (Day trip) • Barcelona • Florence • Rome • Crete • Athens • Hanoi • Ha Long Bay • Ho Chi Minh City • Siem Reap • Luang Prabang • Mekong River Cruise • Chiang Rai • Ko Lanta • Ayutthaya

 Roam the hallowed halls of Oxford University, gaze upon great works of art and world-famous landmarks, visit castles and palaces, and see the seat of the Roman Empire with your own eyes.
 During Term One of Global High School, you’ll experience the best culture and history Europe has to offer.

-Begin this term studying abroad in one of the United Kingdom’s most impressive seats of learning: Oxford.
-Enjoy a true university experience in Oxford, the city of dreaming spires, and take up residence at St Hilda’s College, the perfect home base for exploring this historic university.
-Visit the Ashmolean Museum of Art and Archaeology, punt down the River Cherwell, and take day trips to London, Bath and Stonehenge.
+Begin this term in one of the United Kingdom’s most impressive seats of learning: Oxford.
+Enjoy a true university experience in Oxford, the city of dreaming spires, and stay in residence at Oxford University, the perfect home base for exploring this historic university.
+Visit the Ashmolean Museum of Art and Archaeology and punt down the River Cherwell before making your way to Spain.

 Head south to the Mediterranean shore and wander through the beautiful quarters of Barcelona, immersing yourself in Catalan language, culture, and cuisine.
 Sun yourself at the glamorous Sitges Beach; be awestruck by examples of Antoni Gaudí’s architecture, including the Sagrada Família and Park Güell; and study the riches of the Picasso Museum.

 Take wing over the north of the Tyrrhenian Sea and descend in ancient Italy!
-Make your way through the winding streets of Florence to explore the birthplace of the Renaissance and home to our Italian campus.
+Make your way through the winding streets of Florence to explore the birthplace of the Renaissance and home to Blyth Academy Florence.
 Stop in and say hello to our staff and students before departing south to Rome where you will visit the Vatican and Sistine Chapel, and marvel at the grandeur of the ancient Colosseum.

-Explore the bustling cities of Beijing, be awed by sacred temples in Cambodia and Thailand, trek through spectacular mountain scenery, and take a riverboat cruise from Laos to Thailand.
-During Term Two of Global High School, you’ll experience fascinating cultures, ancient ceremonies, astounding architecture, and modern city life all while you earn two Ontario Secondary School credits.
+Explore the bustling cities of Hanoi and Ho Chi Minh, be awed by sacred temples in Cambodia and Thailand, trek through spectacular mountain scenery, and take a riverboat cruise from Laos to Thailand.
+During Term Two of Global High School, you’ll experience fascinating cultures, ancient ceremonies, astounding architecture, and modern city life.

-Step out of the city and into the lush jungles of Cambodia, Another short flight brings us to the incredible country of Cambodia.
-The centrally-located Siem Reap will be your home base, as you travel to the vast temple complex of Angkor Wat, and surrounding monuments – from Ta Prohm, a temple enveloped in huge tree roots; to Bayon, decorated with huge carved smiling faces.
+Step out of the city and into the lush jungles of Cambodia, The centrally-located Siem Reap will be your home base, as you travel to the vast temple complex of Angkor Wat, and surrounding monuments – from Ta Prohm, a temple enveloped in huge tree roots; to Bayon, decorated with huge carved smiling faces.
 Before you leave the country, take time to visit the Landmine Museum and learn about the horrifying history of the Khmer Rouge.